 Push API usage example

-Assuming that you’ve created a secured Push source, along with a security identity provider for your secured Push source, you can then use the Push API to add a raw text item with access permissions to your source.
+Assuming that you’ve created a secured content Push source, along with a security identity provider for your secured Push source, you can then use the Push API to add a raw text item with access permissions to your source.

-This article details the different components of a secured Push source and sample requests to add a secured item and its associated security identities.
+This article details the different components of a secured content Push source and sample requests to add a secured item and its associated security identities.

 Adding a secured item